 No, this is not an optical illusion you would encounter rocks that erringly resemble human faces.
 Shocking but true, isn’t it?

 7. Witness the Oldest Monasteries in the world

-This is definitely the trip you don’t want to start with bad omen, with one of the oldest monasteries in the world you definitely need to visit them and be in awe of the local community’s devotion and dedication towards their belief, you will even see prayer flags on the trees around the trek marking this place under the benign presence of Lord Buddha.
+This is the trip you don’t want to start with a bad omen, with one of the oldest monasteries in the world you need to visit them and be in awe of the local community’s devotion and dedication towards their belief, you will even see prayer flags on the trees around the trek marking this place under the benign presence of Lord Buddha.